back

 My work focuses on identifying etiological biomarkers of chronic diseases, neurological disorders, and psychological wellbeing.
 I am passionate about combining machine learning and artificial intelligence techniques to develop predictive, preventative, and precision medicine for treating or alleviating chronic diseases.

-Many chronic diseases such as Alzheimer's disease, cancer, and mental health disorders are easier to treat when detected early.
-Through my research, I advance the creation of biomarker screening, vaccines, and tailored treatments.
-I believe that these tools can revolutionize medicine and medical care by increasing our understanding of disease and making personalized medicine more accessible.
+Many chronic diseases such as Alzheimer’s disease, cancer, and mental health disorders are easier to treat when detected early.
+Through my research, I hope to advance the creation of biomarker screening, vaccines, and tailored treatments.

-I have presented my research at a number of notable conferences including the American Public Health Association Annual Meeting & Expo, the IEEE Engineering in Medicine and Biology Conference, and the Stanford School of Medicine’s Maternal & Child Health Research Institute Symposium.
+I have presented my research at notable conferences including the American Public Health Association Annual Meeting & Expo, the IEEE Engineering in Medicine and Biology Conference, and Stanford School of Medicine’s Maternal & Child Health Research Institute Symposium.

 Uncovering complexities of societal challenges, identifying impacts of these challenges, and evaluating evidence-based solutions.